zquestz/celestial-gtk-theme/src/extra/backgrounds/README.md

 #### Desktop Environment Integration

-The installer automatically creates a single XML property file for all installed backgrounds:
+The installer automatically creates theme-specific XML property files for each installed theme:

-- **GNOME:** `gnome-background-properties/celestial.xml`
+- **GNOME:** `gnome-background-properties/celestial-[theme].xml`
-- **MATE:** `mate-background-properties/celestial.xml`
+- **MATE:** `mate-background-properties/celestial-[theme].xml`
-- **Cinnamon:** `cinnamon-background-properties/celestial.xml`
+- **Cinnamon:** `cinnamon-background-properties/celestial-[theme].xml`
 - **Xfce:** Manual selection from file manager (no XML needed)

-After installation, all backgrounds will appear automatically in your desktop environment's wallpaper settings under "Celestial" with names like "Aliz Abstract", "Azul Space", "Pueril Forest", "Sea Underwater".
+After installation, backgrounds will appear automatically in your desktop environment's wallpaper settings grouped by theme.
+For example:

-The XML file is regenerated whenever backgrounds are installed or removed to always reflect the current set of installed backgrounds.
+- "Aliz Abstract", "Aliz Temple", "Aliz Volcano" (from celestial-aliz.xml)
+- "Azul Abstract", "Azul Ice", "Azul Space" (from celestial-azul.xml)
+- "Pueril Bamboo", "Pueril Forest", "Pueril Meadow" (from celestial-pueril.xml)
+- "Sea Bioluminescence", "Sea Turtles", "Sea Underwater" (from celestial-sea.xml)

+**Slideshow Mode:** Since backgrounds are grouped by theme color, you can enable slideshow mode in your desktop environment to automatically rotate between color-coordinated wallpapers!

+XML files are generated when themes are installed and removed when themes are uninstalled.

 ### Uninstalling